Alex314-dev/rc-racing-system/README.md

 6. Add a cookie with the following JSESSIONID=[your cookie]; Path=/; Domain=localhost; Secure; HttpOnly;
 7. Click on "SAVE"
 8. Test the different API requests by choosing a request and clicking on SEND
-9. Test it by logging in to other users as well (cookie isn't changed if the same browser is used!)
+9. Test it by logging in to other users as well (the cookie isn't changed if the same browser is used!)
 10. You can add a request according to the appropriate package (Player/Race/etc.)
 11. Type the request you wish to test, and click on "SEND".
 Then, check if the results are as you expect!